AFFF Firefighting Foam Lawsuits

 By David Meldofsky, California-licensed attorney · Founder, Lawsuit Informer

-Last updated: April 2, 2026
+Last updated: June 11, 2026

-AFFF firefighting foam lawsuits involve claims that exposure to certain firefighting foams containing PFAS chemicals may be associated with contaminated water, cancer-related illnesses, and other serious health concerns.
+AFFF firefighting foam lawsuits involve allegations that exposure to certain firefighting foams containing PFAS chemicals may be associated with contaminated water, cancer-related illnesses, and other serious health concerns.
 These cases often involve firefighters, military personnel, airport workers, industrial sites, and communities located near contaminated water sources.

-Important: This page provides general educational information about AFFF litigation, PFAS exposure, and related health concerns.
+This page provides general educational information about AFFF litigation, PFAS exposure, and related health concerns.
 It does not constitute medical or legal advice.

 On This Page